freedomofpress/securedrop/docs/install.md

 Before installing SecureDrop, you should make sure you've got the environment properly set up.

-* You must have three servers — called the `Source Server`, the `Document Server`, and the `Monitor` — with [Ubuntu configured and grsec patches installed](https://github.com/freedomofpress/securedrop/blob/master/docs/ubuntuconfig.md).
+* You must have three servers — called the `Source Server`, the `Document Server`, and the `Monitor Server` with [Ubuntu Server installed](https://github.com/freedomofpress/securedrop/blob/master/docs/ubuntuconfig.md).

 * You must have a DVD configured as a Live DVD for the Tails operating system.
 You will only have to use this DVD once: After the first run from a Live DVD you can create a Live USB to boot from instead.
 If you already have a Tails Live USB, you may skip this requirement.